Your First 6 Months — BJJ Beginner Roadmap

 Invisible Progress

-Progress in Jiu Jitsu is often invisible in the moment and obvious in retrospect.
+Progress in Jiu-Jitsu is often invisible in the moment and obvious in retrospect.
 Without a journal or reflection habit, you have no record of how far you've come.
-Keep one.

 Most quitting happens between weeks 4 and 10.
 If you can get to month three, the gym becomes part of your life.
 The question isn't "am I good enough?" — it's "have I been here long enough to actually know?"